sjaks/.files/README.md

-# My Linux dotfiles and install scripts
+# My Linux (and MacOS) dotfiles and install scripts
 Works on my machine - might not on yours.
 Use for inspiration.
 Tested on x86_64-bit machines on Arch Linux.